Here’s what has been happening over the past few months…

 I got to go to Disneyland on my birthday!
 I even ran into another keto mom who I met in Chicago at the last Charlie Foundation Conference.
 The world can be so small at times, and you’re not the only keto family out there…even though it often feels like it.
 Hi Michelle!!

-I officially got behind on posting recipes starting with Charlottes 8th birthday.
-I drove myself crazy trying to make her a keto (3:1) rainbow cake that people would actually want to eat!
+For Charlottes 8th birthday, I drove myself crazy trying to make her a keto (3:1) rainbow cake that people would actually want to eat!

 Her cake actually turned out OK!
 She thought it was great, her other friends were mostly good sports about it and ate some as well.
 The recipe is the same as the Sprinkle Birthday Cake, but instead coloring the whole batch of batter instead of just the sprinkles.
 I used India Tree natural food dye and the Stabilized Whipped Cream as the frosting.